AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 know (at least to the extent that the return value does that).

-For a sample call to our imported routine, imagine that we have a procedure that copies the bytes of a String parameter into a Buffer parameter, which is just a contiguous array of bytes.
-We need to tell MemCopy the addresses of the arguments passed so we apply the attribute
+For a sample call to our imported routine, imagine that we have a procedure that copies the bytes of a :ada:`String` parameter into a :ada:`Buffer` parameter, which is just a contiguous array of bytes.
+We need to tell :ada:`MemCopy` the addresses of the arguments passed so we apply the attribute
 accordingly:

 .. code-block:: ada